10 Best Rainbow Trout Lures

 Hook Type and Size: sharp steel hooks

-Lure Type: spinner
+Lure Type: plain spinner

-Lure Size: One Size
+Lure Size: 1/4-ounce

 Color: Rainbow Trout